ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     }

 Simulation Output
 -----------------

-The output from the simulation consits of 4 files and a simulation input folder for each scenario which can be found in the output folder.
-The files and folder are denoted with their associated scenario name (specified in the scenario parameters file (see Required Input)) and then a name describing the output they contain.
+The output from the simulation consists of 4 files for each scenario, a simulation input folder, and a gui.json file which contains the required information to open the simulation output in the GUI.
+All of these outputs can be found in the output folder specified.
+The files and folder are denoted with their associated scenario name (specified in the scenario parameters file, see Required Input) and then a name describing the output they contain.
 The contents of the 4 files and simulation input folder are described below.

 Simulation Input Folder